How Digital Device Use Interferes with Child Development

-For children under age 3, excessive screen time isn’t just about “too much TV”, it’s about how digital media might interfere with how a young child’s brain and body develops and functions.
+For children under age 3, excessive digital device use isn’t just about “too much TV”, it’s about how digital media and products might interfere with how a young child’s brain and body develops and functions.

 Should I give my toddler an iPad or tablet?

-Extended and frequent exposure to screens during early childhood can interfere with natural developmental processes in these key areas:
+Extended and frequent digital device exposure during early childhood can interfere with natural developmental processes in these key areas:

 Delayed Language and Social Skills